Beware. Spoilers unmarked.

 - Use him in battle thanks to X-2's creature creator system, and he's having a rip-roaring good time in combat.

-- Leader Wannabe: The "head" of the Gullwings, although Buddy's various roles show who should really be in charge (the only reason it stays that way is Buddy lets Brother take the limelight because they're best friends).
+- Leader Wannabe: The "head" of the Gullwings, although Buddy's various roles show who should really be in charge (the only reason Buddy lets Brother take the limelight because they're best friends).

 - Love Makes You Crazy: At the beginning of the game, the moment he thinks Yuna is in any danger (Rikku: "What about me?")
 Brother immediately jumps from the Celsius, while it's still in midair.

 - Magikarp Power: At level 99, Brother is tied with Nedus (another Al Bhed player) for the best SP stat.